 People are always asking how to find Polaris, the North Star.
 It’s easy!
 Drawing a line through the two outer stars of the bowl of the Big Dipper faithfully points to Polaris.

 At one time, sailors’ livelihoods and survival depended on their lucky stars – most especially, the pointer stars of the Big Dipper.
 Scouts also learn to use the Big Dipper and Polaris to find the direction north.

 Polaris is not the brightest star in the sky, as is commonly believed.
-It is a moderately bright second-magnitude star, radiant enough to be fairly easily seen – even on a moonlit night.
-Polaris is the most stable bright star in the northern sky.
+It is a moderately bright second-magnitude star, radiant enough to be fairly easily seen in a dark sky.
 Unlike the other stars – which either rise in the east and set in the west, or else wheel in a circle around Polaris – the North Star appears fixed in the northern sky.